Bitcoin provides some anonymity but it’s up to bitcoiners where they want to be on the spectrum from fully anonymous to fully identified.

 Some altcoins already have better privacy that bitcoin, including dash, monero and zcash.
 There is a lot of research and testing underway on how to improve bitcoin’s privacy, which the entire community supports.

 I think the next bitcoin hard fork will include improvements to bitcoin privacy.
 I hope we aggressively make multiple significant privacy improvements that can not be turned off.
-I am yet to meet a bitcoiner who disagrees.
+Everyone seems to agree but unfortunately core development is extremely slow.

 Image from Coinjournal.